 In September 2017, the cruise ship Disney Dream failed to maneuver properly into a dock, leading to significant hull damage.
-There were no injuries, but this kind of accident is likely to lead to injuries in many cases.
+There were no injuries, but this kind of accident will likely lead to many injuries.

-In December 2016, a Carnival Cruise Lines passenger injured himself when he fell into a hole at port, tearing his MCL among other injuries.
-He claimed that the cruise ship company was responsible for reporting this hole and in not doing that, he obtained his injuries.
+In December 2016, a Carnival Cruise Lines passenger injured himself when he fell into a hole at the port, tearing his MCL, among other injuries.
+He claimed that the cruise ship company was responsible for reporting this hole, and he obtained his injuries by not doing that.

 In June 2016, the Celebrity Infinity cruise ship crashed into the Ketchikan Dock in Alaska.
 Some news reports stated that there was damage to the hull of the Infinity, including a hole in the ship above its waterline.
 There were no reported injuries, but this is the type of incident that could cause many injuries.